 For Jim McKnight and Mark Klein, after all, the trade-offs in roof coverings are examined, galvanized steel comes out on top.
 They note that this is not the ordinary, cheaper utility grade with screw-down fasteners.
 When the fasteners are concealed in the standing seams of the more expensive version, they don’t loosen and leak as easily.
 The builders do concede that the cheaper type might perform well in milder climates.
 The health and environmental hazards of asbestos shingles are well-documented.
+This naturally occurring mineral is now a known human carcinogen (cancer-causing agent).
+Learn more about the health hazards of asbestos exposure from the Mesothelioma Cancer Alliance.
 But even aside from that, comparing the trade-offs are easy, for McKnight and Klein.
 Regular shingles might cost from $70 to $90 a square (100 square feet) to as much as $120 to $250 a square for a high-end, quality product.

 Standing seamless galvanized steel is close to that high end, at $250 a square.
 In this case, roofing quality is comparable, the price is equal, but the steel wins on health, environmental and durability concerns.
 Concrete tile, slate, and similar roofs can cost $500 a square.
 Steel has a better long-term payback.
 “Copper makes a beautiful roof,” Mark admits, “but I’d rather see that used for other things.”
 A finite natural resource should be put to its best use.